Research Groups and Centers

 Northwestern University Two-Generation Research Initiative

 The Northwestern University Two-Generation Research Initiative examines the implementation and effectiveness of two-generation interventions.
 These programs link intensive, high-quality education, job training, and career-building programs for low-income parents with early childhood education services for their young children.
-IPR developmental psychologist P. Lindsay Chase-Lansdale, policy and program expert Teresa Eckrich Sommer, and their research team are at the forefront of developing two-generation theory and programmatic design, as well as studying the implementation and effectiveness of model two-generation programs.
+IPR developmental psychologists P. Lindsay Chase-Lansdale and Terri Sabol and research professor Teresa Eckrich Sommer, and their research team are at the forefront of developing two-generation theory and programmatic design, as well as studying the implementation and effectiveness of model two-generation programs.

 Society for Research on Educational Effectiveness